Agoric/documentation/smart-contracts-tutorial/first-contract.md

 This first contract will be a one-player game where the player tries to guess a number.
 If they guess right, they win, otherwise, they lose.
 The game can be played any number of times and there is no actual stake.
 For the purpose of keeping things simple, the number is hardcoded to be `37`

+**Warning: The Agoric technology stack is currently being built with lots of moving pieces.
+As a consequence, the steps to run the first contract in this tutorial may seem unnecessarily complicated at times.
+It is a problem we are aware of and are working on**\
+We will improve the Developer Experience over time and update these tutorials accordingly

 ## Set up the environment for the contract